 Sacred Heart Academy Bryn Mawr is a Catholic, independent college preparatory school for girls.
 Founded in 1865 by the Religious of the Sacred Heart of Jesus, the school has been lay-owned and governed since 1969.
 Sacred Heart has a strong tradition of excellence in education as envisioned by St. Madeleine Sophie Barat.

-Sacred Heart Academy, is part of a national network of 24 independent schools located in North America which share a common heritage and vision.
-There are more than 120 Sacred Heart schools around the world providing an international campus for our students at Bryn Mawr through exchange programs, summer workshops, service opportunities and use of the Sofie Network.
+Sacred Heart Academy, known as SHA, is part of a national network of 24 independent schools located in North America which share a common heritage and vision.
+There are more than 140 Sacred Heart schools around the world providing an international campus for our students at Bryn Mawr through exchange programs, summer workshops, service opportunities and use of the Sofie Network.

 For more than 150 years in Philadelphia, the goals of Sacred Heart’s educational program have remained the same: to produce self-confident women, to provide a challenging intellectual education, to develop a love of God, and to create a desire to help others.
 A holistic approach to learning seeks to respond to the academic, athletic, aesthetic, spiritual, social and emotional needs of each girl with a curriculum that is well grounded in basic and specialized courses.

 Sacred Heart is a Catholic school with a tradition of ecumenism, welcoming the enrichment that students and faculty of all faiths offer.
 By its religious education program, the school seeks to foster open-mindedness and reverence for differences.
 In 1978, Sacred Heart moved from Overbrook to Bryn Mawr where it continues to root its academic program in the liberal arts and to empower young women to develop their potential as scholars and leaders.